mb21/blog/_posts/2022-04-10-example-of-algebraic-data-types-in-swift-kotlin-rust-typescript.md

 type State = 'loading' | 'loggedOut' | User

-// it's important to put a return type here, otherwise exhaustiveness checking will not work const render = (state: State): string => {
+// it's important to put a return type here,
+// otherwise exhaustiveness checking will not work const render = (state: State): string => {
   switch (state) {
     // js switch can only match on primitive types like strings
-    // in this example, we can abuse default case to reach the `User` object case 'loading': return '...'
+    // in this example, we can abuse default case to reach the User object case 'loading': return '...'
     case 'loggedOut': return 'Please log in...'
     default: return `Logged in as ${state.name}`